how to prepare our chickens

 Place Maryland cut chicken on an oiled sheet pan or casserole dish or on a drip grate over a sheet pan.
 Optional: add a mixture of wine and water and some crushed garlic cloves to the cooking vessel

-Cook for approximately 25 to 30 minutes or until it reaches an internal temperature of 160 degrees.
+Cook for approximately 40 to 50 minutes or use a meat thermometer until it reaches an internal temperature of 180 degrees. (higher than the normal 160 degrees for white meat)

 *As chicken cooks we recommend basting occasionally with a brush using vegetable, avocado or a light olive oil.
 Softened butter is also excellent to baste with.